Building Interactive Touch Walls – Interview with TAGBIN

 You create many interactive installations and projects.
 What are the products that you use?

 Creating interactive installations and projects have always been one of our key strengths.
 Creating them gives us the pleasure to serve the client in the best way possible.
-Some of the products that we use are Oculus, Kinect, Arduino, Sensors, Touch based systems, Bare conductive Touch Board, Holocubes, Hololens and VR Headsets.
+Some of the products that we use are Oculus, Kinect, Arduino, Sensors, touch based systems, Touch Board, Holocubes, Hololens and VR Headsets.

 What’s the biggest challenge you usually have to overcome when building an interactive installation?